 All Tetralith nodes are interconnected with a 100 Gbps Intel Omni-Path network which is also used to connect to the existing disk storage.
 The Omni-Path network is similar to the FDR Infiniband network in Triolith (e.g still a fat-tree topology).

 The hardware will be delivered by ClusterVision B.V.

 There are currently no GPU nodes available in Tetralith.

 NSC plans to buy a small number of nodes with high-end GPUs for Tetralith.
 Just as on Triolith, these nodes will mostly be for test and development, not large-scale production jobs.
-The Tetralith GPU nodes will not become available until late 2018 at the earliest, so there will be a gap in GPU node availability at NSC.
-GPU nodes are available on other SNIC systems, e.g Kebnekaise and Tegner.
+The Tetralith GPU nodes will not become available until Spring 2019 at the earliest.

-There are currently no plans to replace the Xeon Phi and large-memory nodes (but please note that the "fat" nodes in Tetralith will have 384 GiB of RAM) that were available on Triolith.
+There are currently no plans to replace the Xeon Phi and large-memory nodes that were available on Triolith (Triolith had two nodes with 1TB RAM).
+Please note that the "fat" nodes in Tetralith have 384 GiB RAM, which should be sufficient for most users' needs.
 Large-memory and Xeon Phi nodes are available on other SNIC systems, e.g Kebnekaise.